-A user-centric report is a special type of report that shows only the data associated with a specific user name and only shows results where the instance of that user name exist.
+A user-centric report is a special type of report that shows only the data associated with a specific username and only show results where the instance of a username exist.
 These will always start with @me as the Person data type.
 Data admins can view what other users see in their user-centric reports by using the dropdown at the top of the report.